SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_05e6f36d-cee0-4f06-b575-9e43af779f9f_do_not_edit_manually.md

     - **Effort:** elementary

-??? abstract "Raccoon Stealer 2.0 Legitimate Third-Party DLL Download URL"

-    Detects Raccoon Stealer 2.0 malware downloading legitimate third-party DLLs from its C2 server.
-These legitimate DLLs are used by the information stealer to collect data on the compromised hosts.

-    - **Effort:** elementary

 ??? abstract "Rclone Process"

     Detects Rclone executable or Rclone execution by using the process name, the execution through a command obfuscated or not.